podStation/podStation/README.md

 Voilà!
 You should see podStation's icon on chrome's toolbar.
 You are now running a local copy of podStation, have fun!

+## Automated tests

+We use Karma for automated tests.

+You can run the tests with the command line `npm test` if you want to debug the tests or `npm run test_chrome` if you just want to run them.

 ## Documentation